 The performance runs over two hours (with an intermission) and is recommended for kids ages 6 and up.
 Fans of the movie, and of musicals featuring strong female characters such as Wicked and Anastasia, will likely adore Frozen.

 Frozen begins performances on Thursday, February 22, at the St. James Theatre.
 Tickets start at $99, but the frenzy has already begun: While tickets are still available, word is resale prices are getting steep.
-Tickets are currently available online, and the box office opens on Saturday, November 11.
+Tickets are currently available online, and the box office opens on Monday, November 13 to the public.

 Frozen stars (l-r) John Riddle, Caissie Levy, Patti Murin and Jelani Alladin.
 Photo by Andrew Eccles/courtesy of the production